phalcon-orphanage/docs/en/reference/views.rst

 Template Engines
 ----------------
-Template Engines helps designers to create views without use a complicated syntax.
+Template Engines help designers to create views without the use of a complicated syntax.
 Phalcon includes a powerful and fast templating engine called :doc:`Volt <volt>`.

 Additionally, :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` allows you to use other template engines instead of plain PHP or Volt.

 Using a different template engine, usually requires complex text parsing using external PHP libraries in order to generate the final output for the user.
-This usually increases the number of resources that your application are using.
+This usually increases the number of resources that your application will use.

 If an external template engine is used, :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` provides exactly the same view hierarchy and it's still possible to access the API inside these templates with a little more effort.